 In addition, our lab has been fortunate to receive a number of awards.
 Joonhee was awarded the Translational Bridge Science Award!
 Alex has received a prestigious grant for his research in the lab.
-Jae has been fortunate to receive a number of prestigious grants and awards including the Damon Runyon Clinical Investigator, the Doris Duke Clinical Scientist, the ASCI Young Physician Scientist Award, and the AAD Young Investigator of the Year Award.
+Jae has been fortunate to receive a number of prestigious grants and awards including the NIH New Innovator Award, the Damon Runyon Clinical Investigator, the Doris Duke Clinical Scientist, the ASCI Young Physician Scientist Award, and the AAD Young Investigator of the Year Award.

 Our Scientific Approach

 We are a technology-based laboratory that utilizes cutting-edge genomics, genome wide genetic screens, and mouse models to identify novel therapeutic strategies to cure cancer.
 These strategies are designed to target the immunogenicity, the genetics, and the epigenetics of skin cancer.

 - Gene Discovery: We are using cutting edge next generation sequencing to identify the genetic basis of other inherited and acquired skin diseases and cancers.

 - Molecular Mechanisms: We are using human and animal models to determine how mutations we have discovered affect disease pathogenesis.

 - Clinical Translation: We are actively studying methods to translate our findings into clinically useful biomarkers and novel therapeutics.

 Figure 2.
 Identification of RLTPR (p.Q575E) as a novel putative oncogenic mutation in T cell cancers.